HunterMcGushion/hyperparameter_hunter/README.md

 [![Documentation Status](https://readthedocs.org/projects/hyperparameter-hunter/badge/?version=latest)](https://hyperparameter-hunter.readthedocs.io/en/latest/?badge=latest)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Q3EX3PQUV256G)

-HyperparameterHunter provides wrappers for machine learning algorithms that automatically save the testing conditions/hyperparameters, results, predictions, and other data in a unified format.
-HyperparameterHunter simplifies the experimentation and hyperparameter tuning process by allowing you to spend less time setting stuff up, and more time doing the important stuff.
+HyperparameterHunter provides a wrapper for machine learning algorithms that automatically save all the important data in a unified format.
+Simplify the experimentation and hyperparameter tuning process by letting HyperparameterHunter do the hard work of recording, organizing, and learning from your tests — all while using the same libraries you already do — with no need to provide extra information.
+Don't let any of your experiments go to waste, and start doing hyperparameter optimization the way it was meant to be.

+* **Installation:** `pip install hyperparameter-hunter`
 * **Source:** https://github.com/HunterMcGushion/hyperparameter_hunter
 * **Documentation:** [https://hyperparameter-hunter.readthedocs.io](https://hyperparameter-hunter.readthedocs.io/en/latest/index.html)

 Features
 --------
+* Automatically record Experiment results
 * Truly informed hyperparameter optimization that automatically uses past Experiments
 * Eliminate boilerplate code for cross-validation loops, predicting, and scoring
 * Stop worrying about keeping track of hyperparameters, scores, or re-running the same Experiments
+* Use the libraries and utilities you already love

 Getting Started
 ---------------